 10.6.5 Awards

-Tammy Rhodes Dressage Trophy: Presented to the athlete with the highest accumulated points across a level.
+Tammy Rhodes Dressage Trophy: Presented to the athlete with the highest accumulated points across a Championship regardless of the Championship level.
 Class champions with a minimum average higher than 60% across both tests will be considered for this award.
 Freestyle results are not included.
+Where riders have equal points the rider in the higher level is awarded the trophy.

 Closest to Ideal Time Eventing Trophy: Presented to the athlete who returns the closet to optimum time (under time) on the cross country with 0 jumping penalties.
 All Class Champions are considered for this award.
 Where riders have equal optimum times, the rider in the higher level competition is awarded the trophy.